kimoppalfens/kimoppalfens.github.io/_posts/2017-03-27-Setting up an SCCM Labo using Powershell Direct - Part 3.md

 ```
 The SQL DVD is mounted and we test that we can find setup.exe using our loopinvoke-command function.
 For SQL setup to run successfully we also need a folder where SQL may download updated setup files to.

 ```Posh
 new-item -Path C:\SQLUpdates -itemtype Directory
 ```

-Once that all is in place we start SQL Setup with the Engine installation, Reporting server and Tools.
+SQL Setup is launched with the SQL Engine installation, Reporting server and Tools.
 The easiest for creating the setup commandline is running SQL Setup manually using the parameters that you need in your environment.
 After the configuration wizard is finished, an INI file is created with the full unattended setup command.

 As long as we see setup running (with our loopinvoke-command function) we halt the script.